dareljohnson/ai-video-to-text-converter/README.md

 ### CLI Flags

 - `--realtime` : Enable real-time audio processing from microphone
+- `--cuda-device N` : Select which CUDA GPU to use (e.g., `--cuda-device 1` for GPU 1, default is 0)
 - `--wer reference.txt hypothesis.txt` : Compute Word Error Rate (WER) between a ground-truth transcript and a system output

 ---